 First, I set my DVR to record automatically the two or three shows each week that I absolutely don’t want to miss.
 When I’m ready to hit the treadmill or do some yoga and stretching, I turn on the TV in our game room and not only do I exercise while watching my favorite program, but the time flies!
 In fact, I’ve noticed that I exercise longer, on average, when I’m doing it while watching the TV!

 For outdoor activity, don’t forget the smartphone.
 In addition to letting the music serve as your distraction while you log the laps, try tuning into a local talk show, TED talk, or podcast (downloadable to your phone for listening at your convenience).
-When I’m distracted by listening to an engaging conversation or my favorite music, I’m motivated to run or walk for far longer than I would have without them.
+When I’m distracted by listening to an engaging conversation or my favorite music on my wireless workout headphones, I’m motivated to run or walk for far longer than I would have without them.
 Need dinner ideas?
 Find a cooking podcast and find out what’s for dinner while you garden!

 If you have a backyard pool, and children, chances are you spend a considerable amount of time supervising.
 Aqua aerobics is a great way to build muscle tone and burn calories while the kids are having their fun splashing around you.
 Water’s natural resistance will give simple leg lifts and arm circles in chest deep water a whole new meaning!

 Outside Watering the Flowers?
 Don’t Just Stand There!

 Keep a cinder block or brick in the area where you normally stand, or near where you are watering.
 Stand on the block and the balls of your feet and lower your heels to the ground, then back up.
 If balance is an issue, place the brick near a post or fence; just one or two fingers on a stationary object is plenty to keep you balanced.
 Doing three sets of 12 of these, three days a week will do wonders for your calves!